-If you are seeking assistance please contact us at: 212.206.0574 or
+If you are seeking assistance, please contact us at: 212.206.0574 or

 (take the A/C/B/D train to 125th Street)

-(However, we are closed to clients on Wednesdays from 12pm-4pm for staff meetings.)
+(However, we are closed to clients on Wednesday from 3 PM - 4PM for staff meetings.)

 You can get more information on how to get a bed in our emergency housing program by coming to our Harlem Drop-in Center to do an Intake or by calling 212.206.0574.

 AFC Trans Housing

 In the fall of 2015, we opened AFC’s first transgender housing program.
 This 18-bed housing program is located in a safe Brooklyn neighborhood and provides stabilizing housing for AFC transfemale and transmasculine clients age 16-20 for up to 18 months.
 This program is a hybrid between our Emergency and Transitional Housing program that addresses the specific concrete and emotional needs of our trans clients in a safe, affirming environment.
 We help connect these clients to the resources needed at our Drop-In Center to become secure, independent adults.

 AFC Transitional Housing